Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Art galleries LA HSE where LA owned/administered.

-Falls to normal enforcing authority for the premises except when it is a construction activity.
+Asbestos work HSE/LA Falls to normal enforcing authority for the premises except when it is a construction activity.
 In this case allocate as Construction except that all work on maintenance or removal of asbestos from pipes, boilers or parts of heating or water systems in LA-enforced buildings fall to LA even in segregated areas.
-HSE is also similarly responsible for work on maintenance or removal of asbestos in connection with the 'operation of a railway'.

 Bakery HSE LA where the 'manufacturing' activity is in support of a single shop and the bakery is not the main activity.